dimfeld/website/posts/sveltekit_with_storybook.md

 By adding the file `.storybook/package.json` with just the contents `{}` (yes, an empty object), Webpack 5 won't see `"type": "module"` in the `package.json` at the root of your project, and will instead run in a module-agnostic mode.
 This allows files to use ES Module style `import` and `export`, but also provides `require`, `module`, and so on for CommonJS code that might need it.

+# Summing It Up

 Finally, we have a Storybook configuration where everything works.
 I'm sure that a lot of these workarounds will no longer be needed as time goes on, but for now I hope this helps you get a working setup.

+To recap:

+- Rename `.storybook/main.js` to `.storybook/main.cjs`.
+- Remove references in `main.cjs` to `svelte.config.js`.
+- Use Storybook's webpack 5 builder.
+- Update the webpack configuration for Svelte.
+- Set `fullySpecified: false` in the resolver configuration.
+- Create `.storybook/package.json` just containing an empty object.

 I've created [a GitHub repository with all these changes](https://github.com/dimfeld/svelte-storybook-workarounds) so that you can pull them into your own project.